maaelle/architecture_network_analysis/README.md

 Our first idea was the prediction of all URL that all user wanted.
 It could work but all networks catching and predictions cost a lot of execution time, so it harms the final user who just wanted to be safe.
-We want the speediest system.
+We want the fastest system.
 So we searched a solution to resolve this problem.

 ```mermaid